BoilerToad/BoilerToad/README.md

 1. **[FigLang 2024 Euphemisms](https://github.com/BoilerToad/FigLang-2024-Euphemism)**: This project is the work associated with FigLan 2024 Sharted Task on Euphemisms

 2. **Project Beta**: This project related to ...

-## Public Projects

-These projects are completed and publicly available for use or contribution.

-1. **[Project Delta](https://github.com/BoilerToad/projectTBD)**: Placeholder for a publically available project.

 ## Projects Based on DeepLearningAI, OpenAI, Coursera ..